Materials-Data-Science-and-Informatics/fair-python-cookiecutter/{{ cookiecutter.__project_slug }}/README.md

 **:construction: TODO: provide a minimal working example**

 <!-- --8<-- [end:quickstart] -->

+## Troubleshooting

+### When I try installing the package, I get an `IndexError: list index out of range`

+Make sure you have `pip` > 21.2 (see `pip --version`), older versions have a bug causing this problem.
+If the installed version is older, you can upgrade it with `pip install --upgrade pip` and then try again to install the package.

 **You can find more information on using and contributing to this repository in the [documentation]({{ cookiecutter.__project_gh_pages }}/main).**